Learning in repeated auctions: Mechanism design in front of adaptive bidders Full surplus extraction

 \subsection{Learning against bidders using zero-regret algorithms}

 As illustrated in the previous section, the standard techniques of bandits and online learning can be used by bidders to choose their bidding strategy... assuming that the seller let them do it.
-Indeed, it was more or less implicitly assume that the mechanism was fixed during the whole interaction, an other assumption that is way too restrictive and should be taken care of, as the seller could actually largely leverage this almost predictive behavior for her own interest.
+Indeed, it was more or less implicitly assumed that the mechanism was fixed during the whole interaction, another assumption that is way too restrictive and should be taken care of, as the seller could actually largely leverage this almost predictive behavior for her own interest.

 Let us consider the simple case where all bidders are independently running regret minimizing algorithms \citep{braverman2018selling,deng2019prior}, and more precisely where they are using algorithms such as EXP.3, that base their decisions on the mean reward observed.
 Their particularity is that they rarely pick an arm whose current mean is significantly worse than the current highest mean; for instance if during the first $t$ stages an arm $k$ has generated an average reward (denoted by $\overline{X}_{k,t}$) that is smaller than the one of arm $\ell$, then the probability of choosing $k$ over $j$ is exponentially small.
+More precisely, the difference of these log-probabilities scales linearly with $\overline{X}_{k,t}-\overline{X}_{j,t}$.
+We will consider in the following a general class of algorithms that exhibit similar behavior, that are called $\eta$-mean based, but more general than just EXP.3.

 \begin{definition2} In the standard multi-armed problem, an algorithm is $\eta$-mean-based, for some $\eta \in (0,1)$, if at any stage $t \in \mathds{N}$ and for any pair of arms $(k,\ell)$, if $\overline{X}_{k,t} < \overline{X}_{\ell,t}- \eta$ then the probability $p_{k,t+1}$ that the algorithm pulls arm $k$ at time $t+1$ is smaller than $\eta$.
 An algorithm is (asymptotically) mean-based if $\eta = o_{T\rightarrow\infty}(1)$. \end{definition2}